🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 A quick glance at the highlights—perfect for when you're short on time.

-Engagement rate on its own is the easiest influencer metric to fake.
+Engagement rate alone is the easiest influencer metric to fake.
 One viral post inflates the average.
-Bot likes spike the numbers for a week.
-The real signal is the Credibility Score — Impulze's composite of real-follower percentage, suspicious-follower flags, and engagement consistency.
-Read those numbers together and the inflated creators stop hiding.
+The bot likes to spike the numbers for a week.
+The real signal is the Credibility Score — Impulze's composite of real-follower %, suspicious-follower flags, and engagement consistency.
+Read those numbers together, and inflated creators stop hiding.

 Here are the key takeaways:

-Average engagement rate alone gets faked routinely with one viral post or bot spikes
+Average ER alone gets faked routinely with one viral post or bot spikes

-Impulze's Credibility Score is a 0–100% composite that factors in real-follower %, suspicious-follower flags, and engagement quality together
+Impulze's Credibility Score is a 0–100% composite (real-follower %, suspicious flags, engagement quality)

-A creator with a Credibility Score under 70% is almost always inflated, regardless of how their headline ER looks
+A creator with a Credibility Score under 70% is almost always inflated — regardless of headline ER

-Inside the Influencer Report, the Followers Types breakdown shows you the exact split: Real / Influencers / Mass / Suspicious
+The Followers Types breakdown shows the exact split: Real / Influencers / Mass / Suspicious

-Pair the Credibility Score with Sponsored Performance % — that tells you how the creator actually performs on paid posts vs organic
+Pair Credibility with Sponsored Performance % — that tells you how a creator actually performs on paid posts

-You can see all of this on every Impulze profile in under 10 seconds, long before you wire a deposit
+See all of this in under 10 seconds, long before you wire a deposit

 Picture this.
 You're vetting a creator with 500K followers.
 Her last post hit 7,200 likes and 1,800 comments — about 1.8% on that post, but her profile page shows an average engagement rate of 12%.